xTriixrx/satpy-scrapy/README.md

    * '--filters': Triggers image filter options function.
    * '--images=': Accepts a set of image filters to reduce number of images extracted on Tor requests.
    * '--resolution=': Accepts some resolution such as '10848 or 678', currently only used by GOES-16 and GOES-18 scrapers.
    * '--utcrange=': Accepts a UTC range in the format of 'NNNN-NNNN' where N is a number and the range is between 0000 and 2330.
 The range should only be set in half hour increments to query a set of images in the ELEKTRO-L2 FTP server.
-Also is supported by ARKTIKA-M1 crawler in half hour increments.
+Also is supported by the ELEKTRO-L3 & ARKTIKA-M1 crawler in half hour increments.
    * '--day=': Accepts a day in the format of 'NN' where N is a number and the range is between 01-31.
-The day is used to query the provided day of the current month for the ELEKTRO-L2 or ARKTIKA-M1 FTP server.
+The day is used to query the provided day of the current month for the ELEKTRO-L2, ELEKTRO-L3 or ARKTIKA-M1 FTP server.

 ### Future Satellite Support